debsouryadatta/CourseX/STEP_BY_STEP.md

 - Premium Generations Payments(Free tier -> Monthly 10 genertaions, Premium -> 300 generations)
     - Centralized Stripe Payments, Cryptocurrency Payments, Your Own Token Payments

+### Stripe Implementation:
+- `pnpm i stripe`
+- Create a stripe client inside the lib folder
+- Create /api/stripe/route.ts -> for creating the stripe session & sending the stripe url when the api gets called from the frontend
+- Create /api/webhook/route.ts -> for handling the stripe webhook events and creating the userSubscription row in the database accordingly
+-  Install stripe cli from https://docs.stripe.com/stripe-cli , go to webhooks section on the dashboard and follow the steps